In the previous installment of this series, I helped you upgrade your Symfony 2.x apps to Symfony 3.1.

 Bundles Registration

-After successfully installing the bundle, you need to register them in AppKernel.php file located in app folder.
-Open the file and add these lines in bundles array.
+After successfully installing the bundle, you need to register them in the AppKernel.php file located in the app folder.
+Open the file and add these lines to the bundle array.

 new FOS\RestBundle\FOSRestBundle(), new JMS\SerializerBundle\JMSSerializerBundle(), new Nelmio\CorsBundle\NelmioCorsBundle(),

-The registration will enable bundles in symfony project.
-You can now start working with these but before this we need to do a little configuration.
+The registration will enable bundles in the Symfony project.
+You can now start working with these, but before this, we need to do a little configuration.

 Configuration in config.yml

 As I’ve said before, we need to enable our API to call different domains for outputting headers.
-This action needs a little configuration in config.yml file.
-Open it and add the following code in it:
+This action needs a little configuration in the config.yml file.
+Open it and add the following code to it:

 # Nelmio CORS Configuration nelmio_cors: defaults: allow_credentials: false allow_origin: ['*'] allow_headers: ['*'] allow_methods: ['GET', 'POST', 'PUT', 'DELETE', 'OPTIONS'] max_age: 3600 hosts: [] origin_regex: false # FOSRest Configuration fos_rest: body_listener: true format_listener: rules: - { path: '^/', priorities: ['json'], fallback_format: json, prefer_extension: false } param_fetcher_listener: true view: view_response_listener: 'force' formats: json: true